-The P-Patch Community Gardening Program, a program of the City of Seattle Department of Neighborhoods, oversees 81 P-Patches distributed throughout the city.
-Community gardeners grow food on 13.5 acres of the land and steward for the public an additional total of 31 acres.
+The P-Patch Community Gardening Program, a program of the City of Seattle Department of Neighborhoods, oversees 88 P-Patches distributed throughout the city.
+Community gardeners grow food on 14.9 acres of the land and in addition steward 18.8 acres for the public for a total of 32 acres.

 What is a community garden?

 What is a P-Patch?

 Each Garden is Unique

 In recent years the demand for space in P-Patch community gardens has grown.
 The P-Patch Community Gardening Program has taken steps to shrink the the wait times.
 In 2010, all gardens will be assigned a maximum square foot limit as a tool to open up more gardening space.
 New Gardens are being built over the next 2-3 years with community garden levy funds.
 In 2008, citizens passed the Parks and Green Space Levy of which $2 million has been dedicated to the development of new P-Patch community gardens.

 Also, to address the broadening interest in urban agriculture (of which community gardening is a part) and increase the palette of choices available to neighborhoods when they are creating community gardens, the P-Patch Program is experimenting with different models of community gardening.
 These include large tracts for food growth, collective gardens that do not have individual garden plots, and giving gardens.

 In addition to community gardening, the P-Patch Program facilitates and partners on other programming: market gardening, youth gardening, and community food security.
 These programs serve all citizens of Seattle but with an emphasis on low-income, immigrant populations and youth.
 For more information on our program areas, click on Neighborhood News.